Gustave Besson, his Factories and Family

 Despite separation and careers in two countries, Gustave and Florentine continued to live as a family and all four of their children were born in Paris: Cecile Henriette (1849), Marthe Josephine (1853), Georges Clement Hyacinthe (1859) and Gabrielle Augustine (1860).
 Oddly, the 1861 census listed only 12-year-old Cecile living with the couple in London.
 Gabrielle would have been under two years old.
 Also listed as residents in the Besson household were two employees of the firm that were from France and the census also indicated that the company employed “10 men and 1 boy.”

 Florentine and her daughters headed the two factories for another two years until her death in 1877, at 48 years old.
 Her death is even more mysterious.
-The declaration was made on November 5th of that year, but the record states that she was “deceased at a date that the witnesses could not make us know, but that seems to go back to last October 22nd, in the boundaries of St Denis (seine); there, she was brought to the Morgue #2; domiciled rue d’Angouleme no. 92.”
-Sainte-Denis is about five miles from her Paris home and factory.
+The declaration was made on November 5th of that year, but states that she was “deceased at a date that the witnesses could not make us know, but that seems to go back to last October 22nd, in the boundaries of St Denis (seine); there, she was brought to the Morgue #2; domiciled rue d’Angouleme no. 92.”
+Sainte-Denis was about five miles from her Paris home and factory.
 The London Principal Probate Registry of 1877 granted Florentine’s effects “Under £4,000” to Marthe “Daughter and one of the Next of Kin,” indicating that she was the more capable or trusted of the four children.
 A later handwritten note states “Resworn June 1881 under £8,000”.
-She had no will and the second entry seems to indicate that there was complication in settling the estate.
+She had no will and the second entry, with a four year delay, seems to indicate that there was complication in settling the estate.
 Additional probate records have not been found.
 The amounts stated were limits that determined tax rates, so the final value of the estate was between £4,000 and £8,000.

 Thereafter, the Paris and London factories were managed by Marthe and Cecile.
 The 1881 census in England lists the residents of 198 Euston Road as Adolphe Fontaine, Attaché to the French Consulate, Marthe, their one-year-old daughter Gabrielle, Marthe’s sister Gabrielle, her mother-in-law Marie Fontaine, two servants and an artist painter.
-Later evidence indicates that Adolphe did not have diplomatic duties, called by some, a clerk at the consulate.
+Later evidence indicates that Adolphe did not have diplomatic duties, but called by some a clerk at the consulate.
 Of great interest, the census also states that the factory employed 20 men.
 The elder Gabrielle died in 1886, less than three years after getting married.
 Her involvement in the business is unknown.

 There’s no evidence that Georges was ever involved in musical instrument making either.
 The 1881 census shows him living as a country gentleman in Hampshire (“Freehold houses and Land Owner, employing six men” as well as four servants and horses).
 The record of the baptism of his daughter Ruth on January 7th, 1894 and London postal directory, 1895, indicate that he was living in St. John’s Wood, London working as a “Traveller” (travelling salesman?) just two miles from the Besson factory.
 Notes From the High Court of Justice in 1894 indicate G. Besson and Co., boot polish manufacturer at Georges’ address, filed for bankruptcy.
 Paris civil records state that he died in Paris in 1905.